sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 Now, we are going to apply a cloud masking function.
 Clouds and cloud shadows reduce the view of the optical sensors and block or obscure the Earth's surface.
 Working with pixels contaminated by clouds can influence accuracy and information content of products derived from remote sensing activities, including land cover classification, vegetation modeling, and change detection, where undetected clouds can be mapped as false changes.
 Therefore, information provided by cloud detection algorithms is essential to exclude clouds and cloud shadows from processing.

-First, we scale the images as it is recommended by the developer ([https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2)).
+First, we scale the images as it is recommended by the developer (<a href="https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2" target="_blank" rel="noopener noreferrer">https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2</a>).
 A scale factor must be applied to both Collection 1 and Collection 2 Landsat Level-2 surface reflectance and surface temperature products before using the data.

 > Note:
 >
-> Landsat Collection 1 and Collection 2 Tier 2 products have different scale factors, fill values, and data types ([https://www.usgs.gov/faqs/how-do-i- use-scale-factor-landsat-level-2-science-products](https://www.usgs.gov/faqs/how-do-i-use-scale-factor-landsat-level-2-science-products)).
+> Landsat Collection 1 and Collection 2 Tier 2 products have different scale factors, fill values, and data types (<a href="https://www.usgs.gov/faqs/how-do-i- use-scale-factor-landsat-level-2-science-products" target="_blank" rel="noopener noreferrer">https://www.usgs.gov/faqs/how-do-i- use-scale-factor-landsat-level-2-science-products</a>).

 We create a function for the application of the scale factors: